jbestie/xmlparser/README.md

 ## 3. ISSUES, TIPS AND TRICKS
-If you struggle with run-scripts then you can just run application like java -jar xmlparser-1.0-SNAPSHOT.jar blah-blah
+If you struggle with run-scripts without any luck then you can just run application like
+> java -jar xmlparser-1.0-SNAPSHOT.jar --program_parameters

 If you have other issues please contact me.